 The third approach to answering this question looks at the fundamental principles underlying copyright law itself.
-Looking to copyright itself for the assumptions necessary to form fair use analysis is preferable to an unbounded normative inquiry precisely because it is limited.
+Looking to the institution of copyright itself for the assumptions necessary to form fair use analysis is preferable to an unbounded normative inquiry precisely because it is limited.
 In spite of its non-statutory nature, transformative use has quickly become the dominant factor in fair use analysis.
-168 The Supreme Court derived the transformative use test from its understanding of the purpose of copyright law itself.
+173 The Supreme Court derived the transformative use test from its understanding of the purpose of copyright law itself.
 As the Court explained, the goal of copyright is the promotion of science and the arts, and that in turn requires some freedom for present authors to build on the works of the past.

-[I]n truth, in literature, in science and in art, there are, and can be, few, if any, things, which in an abstract sense, are strictly new and original throughout.
+In truth, in literature, in science and in art, there are, and can be, few, if any, things, which, in an abstract sense, are strictly new and original throughout.
 Every book in literature, science and art, borrows, and must necessarily borrow, and use much which was well known and used before.
-169
+No man creates a new language for himself, at least if he be a wise man, in writing a book.
+He contents himself with the use of language already known and used and understood by others.
+No man writes exclusively from his own thoughts, unaided and uninstructed by the thoughts of others.
+The thoughts of every man are, more or less, a combination of what other men have thought and expressed, although they may be modified, exalted, or improved by his own genius or reflection.174